Hi. My name is Kelly Collins and I am Christian healing-centered birth and postpartum doula.

-Whenever I tell someone that I am a doula, 99% of them assume that I am a birth doula.
-At the moment, I have only been trained to be a postpartum doula.
-However, I have recently made the decision to become a birth doula in the future.
+Whenever I tell someone that I am a doula, the majority of them assume that I am a birth doula.
+Right now, I only serve as a postpartum doula.
+But I plan to add birth support in the near future.
 There are many services I'd like to eventually offer my clients as I learn more and grow my business.

-*Antepartum doula: This type of doula assists mothers and families during pregnancy.
-Most times antepartum doulas serve pregnant women who have a high-risk pregnancy.
-Antepartum doulas can be very reassuring to new mothers who may need extra support during pregnancy and they are able to provide both physical and emotional support to them.
-More often they will also help with light housework or cooking for a mother who needs to take it easy. *Bed rest doula services may also be an option for the clients of antepartum doulas if they need even more assistance.
+Antepartum (Prenatal or Pregnancy) doula: This type of doula assists parents and families during pregnancy.
+Most times antepartum doulas serve pregnant people who have a high-risk pregnancy.
+Antepartum doulas can be very reassuring to new parents who may need extra support during pregnancy and they are able to provide both physical and emotional support to them.
+More often they will also help with light housework or cooking for a birthing person who needs to take it easy.
+Bed rest doula services may also be an option for the clients of antepartum doulas if they need even more assistance.

-Abortion doula: These types of doulas specialize in helping expectant mothers during the emotional process of abortion.
-The mother will experience many emotions as well as physical side effects and will need an open-minded and sensitive individual to support her.
+Abortion doula: These types of doulas specialize in helping expectant parents during the emotional process of abortion.
+The birthing person will experience many emotions as well as physical side effects and will need an open-minded and sensitive individual to support them.
 These qualities are very important in the scope of an abortion doula.

-Birth (labor) doula: The birth doula is the most common and popular of this list.
-A birth doula’s job is to support a mother and family through the process of labor and the birth of a baby.
-This support includes providing educational information regarding birth, mental and emotional encouragement, physical support during labor, breathing techniques and labor positions and any other non-medical assistance to the laboring mother and her partner.
-Birth doulas will typically include 1 or 2 prenatal visits prior to the birth and 1 or 2 postpartum visits following birth to help with breastfeeding and to ensure things are going well.
+Birth (Labor) doula: The birth doula is the most common and popular of this list.
+A birth doula’s job is to support clients and their family through the process of labor and the birth of a baby.
+This support includes providing educational information regarding birth, mental and emotional encouragement, physical support during labor, breathing techniques and labor positions and any other non-medical assistance to the laboring person and their partner.
+Birth doulas will typically include 1 or 2 prenatal visits prior to the birth and 1 or 2 postpartum visits following birth to help with breast/chest feeding and to ensure things are going well.

 Bereavement doula: Usually a doula helps families adjust to life with their new baby.
 Miscarriage or loss doulas are often women who have experienced this themselves, and make themselves available to provide emotional, physical, and informational support to women and families processing these losses.
 Like other doulas, they have specialized knowledge and resources for support, and can also provide the services of a postpartum doula to help grieving families through the healing process.

-"Adulting" Doula: Because of the response from one of my February blog posts, I have realized that while the world is just starting to recognize the modern day doula, our roles are beginning to expand beyond the birth community.
+Adult doula: Because of the response from one of my February blog posts, I have realized that while the world is just starting to recognize the modern day doula, our roles are beginning to expand beyond the birth community.
 More and more adults are making the connection of how a doula can support them at any time, no matter the circumstances.
+For adult doula services or consulting services, please learn more here.
 I am sure that the list above will only grow as doulas are accepted as mainstream, non-medical birth professionals.